spencerstith/Craigs-Compiler/README.md

-# Craigs-Compiler
+# Craig's Compiler
-Fully operational compiler written in Java
+Fully operational compiler written in Java (named after me, Spencer Craig Stith).

-This follows the compiler from "Compilers: Principles, Techniquies & Tools" ISBN 0-321-48681-1 This really helped me to learn so much about compiler construction.
+This follows the compiler from "Compilers: Principles, Techniquies & Tools" ISBN 0-321-48681-1

+This really helped me to learn so much about compiler construction.
+The "new language" it compiles is very similar to Java but makes other assumptions about null/devault values that Java does not (for better or worse).

 A few changes were made from the original:
 * There was no way for the code to actually read a file, so I had to implement the [Lexer](https://github.com/spencerstith/Craigs-Compiler/blob/3a51ed5c3967f2b3925240abde6e41047a8d135c/src/craigscode/lexer/Lexer.java#L11) to have a `BufferedReader` to read the [test file](https://github.com/spencerstith/Craigs-Compiler/blob/master/test)